 It is the largest religious monument in the world.
 From the 16th century, Angkor Wat was neglected but was never completely abandoned with Angkor Wat been reclaimed by the jungle.

-To visit Angkor Wat, a entry permit or Temple Pass is required to enter the Angkor temples unless you are Cambodian.
+To visit Angkor Wat, an entry permit or Temple Pass is required to enter the Angkor temples unless you are Cambodian.

 The entry permit is valid for all of the Angkor temples in the area.
 A 1-day pass is $37 USD, 3-day is $62 USD, and 7-day is $72 USD.

-We used a tuk-tuk for the day which that cost us $20 between us.
+We used a tuk-tuk for the day which cost us $20 between us.
 There are loads of food and drink options within Angkor though a little pricey.
-Advisable to bring your water as avoid paying the high prices for water.
+Advisable to bring your water to avoid paying the high prices for water.

 Some the the temples of Angkor we visited.